GST Exemptions In India

 Experts suggest a balanced approach, where critical inputs for healthcare services, especially those related to life-saving equipment and medicines, might be considered for lower GST rates or specific ITC provisions.
 This could help in offsetting the increased costs and ensuring that the benefits of GST exemptions are fully realized by the end consumers.

-The Education Sector: The Impact of GST Exemptions
+The Education Service Sector: The Impact of GST Exemptions

 Education is another sector that enjoys GST exemptions, with the aim of promoting literacy and education across India.
 Services provided by educational institutions to their students, faculty, and staff are exempt from GST.
 This includes courses, examinations, and various types of training programs.